Obama and Democrats raise record funds, poll holds steady

 Obama's campaign and the Democratic National Committee raised more than $114 million in August, just beating Romney's $111 million.
 That followed three months when Romney out-raised the incumbent.

-Obama's September haul was still slightly lower than four years ago, when his campaign and the DNC together brought in $193 million in September.
+Obama's September haul was still slightly lower than four years ago, when his campaign and the DNC together brought in $193 million.

 Obama advisers are proud of his campaign's base of low-dollar donors, believing that gives the president an advantage, especially at the end of the election cycle when supporters can keep giving even if they have donated before.